The Quasinormal Modes and Isospectrality of Bardeen (Anti-) de Sitter Black Holes: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the the Hunan Provincial Natural Science Foundation of China under Grant No. 2022JJ40262 and the National Natural Science Foundation of China under Grants No. 11705053 and No. 12205254. ~\\
+Y. Zhao and W. Liu contributed equally to this work.
+This work was partially supported by the the Hunan Provincial Natural Science Foundation of China under Grant No. 2022JJ40262 and the National Natural Science Foundation of China under Grants No. 12375046 and No. 12205254. ~\\